Dirk1980ac/kickstarts/README.md

 - ipa-srv.ks: Fedora Server with FreeIPA-Server installed
 - webserver.ks: Fedora Server with mariadb and httpd (apache) pre installed and enabled
 - workstation.ks: Fedora Workstation default installation

+## License

+These project is release under the CC0 license.
+You are free to use, modify and share these files without any limitations.